ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ## 6. Ixiac - Hybrid Consensus Algorithm

 One of the critical considerations when starting a DLT project such as Ixian is user adoption.
 We wanted to make the platform as open and easy to join as possible.
 Absolutely anyone interested in the project should be able (with the bare minimal hardware and time investment) to set up their own DLT and S2 nodes and begin participating.
-Ixian's consensus algorithm relies on sufficient numbers to thwart potential attacks or abuse, so we wanted as many people as possible to join.
+Ixian's consensus algorithm relies on a sufficient number of nodes to thwart potential attacks or abuse, so we wanted as many people as possible to join.

 The barrier to entry must therefore be simple to surmount for regular users, yet problematic should a bad actor attempt to bring up hundreds, or thousands of nodes online in a short period of time.
-Ixian's barrier to entry for DLT nodes at the moment is monetary - a Node must possess a certain number of Ixi coins before it can participate as a Master node.
+Ixian's barrier to entry for DLT nodes at the moment is monetary - a Node must possess a certain number of IxiCash before it can participate as a Master node.
 These coins may be obtained through different means:
 * Purchase or gift from an existing Ixian user
 * Trade through a cryptocurrency exchange which supports Ixian
 * Mine the coins on low-cost hardware

 Eventually this model will change and Master Nodes will no longer require a minimum balance to process the blockchain and add signatures, but there will be a small PoW-type problem in order to generate a valid PL entry, which will preclude a single entity from adding a large number of malicious nodes.

-Ixian enables users to generate currency by solving mathematical problems.
+Ixian allows users to generate currency by solving mathematical problems.
 The amount required is relatively simple to achieve even for old or low-cost hardware, yet sufficiently limiting if someone wishes to create many Master nodes at once.
 The Ixian Blockchain doesn't require this work - it will keep moving on regardless based on the Ixian Consensus algorithm - but the option of PoW allows generating sufficient initial currency for the network to become viable to a wide range of users, and at the same time precludes us from needing to generate all those coins in the Genesis block.
 A beneficial side effect of this scheme is that IxiCash should be more evenly distributed between early adopters.

 ## 7. TIV/Light Clients